seifferth/mkpdf/docs.md

 users.
 Further information on pandoc templates can be found in pandoc's documentation.

+It is also worth noting that, by default, mkpdf will turn off pandoc's heuristics for determining the top-level-division of a latex document and thus ensure that pandoc produces `\section{foo}` as the topmost sectioning element.
+Template authors are encouraged to redefine latex sectioning commands as the see fit.

 ## LaTeX Engine

 Mkpdf uses `xelatex` as the default engine when invoking latexmk.
 It is